lcolladotor/fitbitR/README.md

 fitbitR
 =======

-JHSPH Biostat qualifying exam 2013 take home: analyzing Fitbit activity data in 5 min intervals.
+JHSPH Biostat qualifying exam 2013 take home re-take: analyzing Fitbit activity data in 5 min intervals.
 The original version is available [here](https://github.com/russojhsph/fitbitR).
 This fork is for the re-take since I had to change a few things (mainly in the report).

 ## Installation instructions